Denoising diffusion probabilistic models are optimally adaptive to unknown low dimensionality: Discussion

 \section{Discussion}

 This paper has made progress towards demystifying the unreasonable effectiveness of then DDPM when the target distribution has a low-dimensional structure.
-We have sharpened the past result in \citet{li2024adapting} by proving that the iteration complexity scales linearly with the intrinsic dimension $k$ (note that linear dependency in $k$ was also established in the independent work \citet{potaptchik2024linear}, posted two weeks prior to our work).
+We have sharpened the past result in \cite{li2024adapting} by proving that the iteration complexity scales linearly with the intrinsic dimension $k$ (note that linear dependency in $k$ was also established in the concurrent work \cite{potaptchik2024linear}).
 In some sense, our results reveal that the DDPM sampler is optimally adaptive to unknown low dimensionlity, provided that a suitable discretization schedule is adopted.
 Our theory leverages the intimate connection between the DDPM sampler and an adaptively discretized SDE, where the non-linear component of the drift time of this SDE is inherently low-dimensional.